- Kevin Systrom is an American computer programmer and entrepreneur.

 According to Wikipedia, as of April 2022, Kevin Systrom is estimated to be worth one point seven billion United States dollars.
 His wealth was accumulated through the acquisition of Instagram by Facebook and a subsequent major spike in stock price.

 Systrom married his long-time girlfriend Nicole née Schuetz in 2015.
 She is currently the Chief Impact Officer at Galvanize Climate Solutions.
-Kevin and Nicole met at Stanford University beginning their engagement in 2014.
+Kevin and Nicole met at Stanford University and became engaged in 2014.

 Kevin and Nicole Systrom have one child named Freya Systrom, she was born in 2018.
 With Nicole currently working and Kevin not publicly involved with any projects it could be assumed he’s currently taking on the role of a stay-at-home Dad.